 January 31st, a key date for small business owners, is fast approaching.
-Xero has put together tips to tackling the tax deadline, and looking ahead to a healthier financial year in 2015.
+Xero has put together tips for tackling the tax deadline and looking ahead to a healthier financial year in 2015.

 As we settle into a new year, thoughts naturally turn to tax and the looming deadline for filing online self-assessment tax returns at midnight on January 31st.

 In 2013, 23,059 people beat the deadline by submitting their self-assessment returns over the Christmas period.
 However unpleasant a task it may be, there are some very good reasons not to put off filing self-assessment tax returns.

 According to Gary Turner, MD at cloud accounting specialists Xero, the biggest risk is that people who leave it to the last minute could face the severe financial shock of having to pay far more than they anticipated.

 Here are Gary’s top tax tips for 2015:

 Start by going online to the Government’s website Gov.uk to find out about whether you need to file a self-assessment tax return.
 In particular, go to https://www.gov.uk/self-assessment-tax-returns/who-must-send-a-tax-return.
 The website is easy to use and gives a full explanation of self-assessment.
 There are help sheets for the different categories of people who have to file self-assessment returns.
 It will also direct you to the HMRC website where you file your return.
 Broadly speaking, anyone who has income other than PAYE, the self-employed, business partners, and company directors have to file self-assessment returns.